uncomplicate/clojurecuda/articles/getting_started.md

 ![](https://clojars.org/uncomplicate/clojurecuda/latest-version.svg)

-If you use the latest CUDA (as of this writing, `11.6`) that's all.
+If you use the latest CUDA (as of this writing, `11.8`) that's all.
 If you must use CUDA `10.2`, or `9.2`, add an explicit dependency to `org.jcuda/jcuda` `10.0`, or `0.9.2` to your project(s), or use an earlier version of ClojureCUDA.
 ClojuerCUDA might work with an earlier (matching) version of CUDA/JCuda, but it is not guaranteed.

-ClojureCUDA currently works out of the box on Linux, Windows, and OS X. For other plaforms, contact us.
+ClojureCUDA currently works out of the box on Linux, Windows, and OS X. For other platforms, contact us.

 ## Where to go next